Orsted and PS Renewables Unveil Plans for 740MW Solar Project in Central England

 Echoing the sentiment of community engagement, Randall Linfoot of Orsted emphasized the collaborative approach adopted by the developers, affirming, “We want to work with local residents, community groups, and elected officials to ensure that the project is developed in a way that is sensitive to the community and environment.”

-The project's significance is underscored by its alignment with the UK's ambitious energy targets, as outlined in the newly adopted National Policy Statement for Energy.
+The project's significance is underscored by its alignment with the 's ambitious energy targets, as outlined in the newly adopted National Policy Statement for Energy.
 Designating large-scale solar projects like One Earth as ‘critical national priorities' reflects a concerted effort to accelerate solar development and advance the goal of decarbonizing the power sector by 2035, in line with the nation's commitment to achieving net-zero carbon emissions by 2050.

 Given its substantial energy output exceeding 50MW, the One Earth Solar Farm qualifies as a Nationally Significant Infrastructure Project (NSIP), necessitating a Development Consent Order (DCO) from the Secretary of State for Energy Security and Net Zero.